benninge/wearable_suit/README.md

 <div align="center"><figcaption> Figure 2: Wiring diagram of the mainboard shield </figcaption></div>
 </figure>

 The sensor boards are connected over an RS-485 based bus system.
 The RS-485 transceiver should be a model with a 3.3V logic level.
-The chest display and the LED strips have to be connected according to the defines in WS2812.h ledSuit.h and ledSuit.c of the mainboard firmware (which may be configured according to the used led-strip lengths).
+The chest display and the LED strips have to be connected according to the defines in the header files WS2812.h, ledSuit.h and the source file ledSuit.c of the mainboard firmware (which may be configured according to the used led-strip lengths).
 Since the LED strips are powered with 5V, each LED strip uses a switching regulator to generate its supply voltage out of the 3s LiPo power supply (which is called VCC here).

 ### Sensor board